termMed/relationship-id-reconciliation/README.md

 ## Reconciliation algorithm
 The process will try to identify a relationshipId for each relationship in the current relationships file, based on the previously released relationships file.

+The process includes 4 stages, some of them optional according to the parameters passed to the runner class.

+When a relationship or a group matches, it is removed from the candidate set and the following iteration match with the rest of the candidates.

 ### Relationship Groups reconciliation
 The first stage uses group composition matching, ignoring the groupId, to identify previously released groups that have not changed the composition.